 About the Facilitator

 Kathy Purnell, Esq., Ph.D., has over two decades of professional experience as a lawyer, professor, and nonprofit administrator.
 She is a graduate of Harvard University (A.B.), Cornell University (Ph.D.) and the DePaul University College of Law (J.D.).
-She is trained in philosophical counseling techniques from the American Philosophical Practitioners Association and as a life coach.
+She is trained in philosophical counseling techniques from the American Philosophical Practitioners Association and is an affiliate of the organization.
 Dr. Purnell is a licensed attorney in the State of Michigan and is a member of the American Immigration Lawyers Association, where she served as the Diversity Chair of AILA’s Michigan chapter.
 Her current practice is focused on civil and human legal practice as well as mindfulness and resilience for transformative justice.
-She has also used her advanced training in political philosophy, law, and ethics to teach students at seven different universities including Kalamazoo College, Western Michigan University, and DePaul University, has led “Resilience Retreats” at the GilChrist Center of the Fetzer Institute, and is a member of both the Kalamazoo Truth Racial Healing and Transformation’s (TRHT) Law Design Team and its Racial Healing Circle Practitioner Cohort.
-She currently serves on the Advisory Board for the Western Michigan University Center for the Study of Ethics in Society and is a regular leader of their Ethics Book Clubs for challenging public dialogues on topics such as immigration, racial equity in education, hate speech in democratic community, and housing as a human right.
+She has also used her advanced training in political philosophy, law, and ethics to teach students at seven different universities including Kalamazoo College, Western Michigan University, and DePaul University, has led “Resilience Retreats” at GilChrist, the public retreat center of the Fetzer Institute, and is a member of both the Kalamazoo Truth Racial Healing and Transformation’s (TRHT) Law Design Team and its Racial Healing Circle Practitioner Cohort.
+She currently serves on the Advisory Board for the Western Michigan University Center for the Study of Ethics in Society and is a regular leader of their Ethics Book Clubs for challenging public dialogues on topics such as immigration, racial equity, hate speech in democratic community, and housing as a human right.

 Registration and Lodging Details

-Once you have registered and paid for the program with the facilitator, contact GilChrist to reserve your cabin using the online registration form or by calling the main office at (269) 244-1130.
-Lodging is $50/night per person in addition to the program fee.
-Participants will check into their cabins between 1:00 and 4:00 p.m. on Friday, August 12 at a time you communicate via your cabin reservation.
-Cabin check-out is at 2:00 p.m. on Sunday, August 14.
+Once you have completed your form and confirmed payment for the program, please contact GilChrist to reserve your cabin using the online registration form or by calling the main office at (269) 244-1130 with any questions.
+Lodging is $60/night for an individual participant in addition to the program fee.
+Participants will check into their cabins between 1:00 p.m. and 4:00 p.m. on Friday, June 7 at a time you communicate via your cabin reservation.
+Cabin check-out is at 2:00 p.m. on Sunday, June 9.